 Lung cancer is not the only effect of toxic chemical inhalation.
 In 2013, the exposure to harmful substances resulted in 12.5% of fatal injuries in the oil and gas industry.
 These deaths stem from multiple pleural diseases, which is a disease that more specifically affects the lungs in adverse ways.

 Various diseases and side effects from exposure to toxic materials on oil rigs includes:

 - Pleural effusion, a buildup of fluid in the lungs

 - Lung cancer and lung infections

 The seriousness of these side effects, and the resulting diseases in exposure to these hazardous and toxic materials, requires that workers act fast.
 Symptoms of exposure can sometimes take decades to physically reveal themselves.
 There are strict maritime laws that protect workers that are vulnerable to the dangerous working conditions found on offshore drilling platforms.

 What can I do if I have been exposed to harmful materials during offshore rig work?

 Both the Jones Act and the Longshore and Harbor Workers’ Compensation Act guarantee a worker’s right to a safe environment with preventative measures for exposure to toxic materials.
-To find out if you are able to claim compensation from either the Jones Act or Workers Compensation Act, you can contact the Hood National Law Group at 1-800-214-1010.
+To find out if you are able to claim compensation from either the Jones Act or Workers Compensation Act, you can contact National Injury Help at 1-800-214-1010.